LRayleighJ/MDN_lc_iden/README.md

 # Mixture Density Network identifying binary lensing events
 ## File structure

 I tried to write something clear but failed.
+About the main idea of this project, please read the pdf files in the folder `science`.

 * `dataprocessing`: doing some dataset process
 * `network`: testing MDN